 Do not over mix the batter.
 It will make this vegan pancake recipe extremely dense, chewy, and not fluffy at all.
 Your pancakes will come out very thin.

-This recipe for vegan pancakes can also be made using a gluten-free flour blend.
+This recipe for dairy free pancakes can also be made using a gluten-free flour blend.
 You can either make your own using this recipe or buy some from the store.

-This is the best almond buttermilk pancake recipe that can even be made in advance!
+This is the best lactose free pancakes recipe that can even be made in advance!
 Simply store them in the fridge for about 2-3 days.
 Then, before serving them, reheat them in a pan or a microwave for a couple of seconds.
 This will help soften them again.